SoCloseSociety/BOT_GoogleMap_Scrapping/readme.txt

 ****************************************************************************

 Steps -
+1. Run Nord Vpn normally & connect with United States
-1. Run requirements.txt  from cmd.
+2. Run requirements.txt  from cmd.
 Type this command in your project terminal -> pip install -r requirements.txt
-2. Run main.py
+3. Run main.py
-3. Enter "Filename".
+4. Enter "Filename".
 It  will ask in console.
-4. Enter "Enter Link".
+5. Enter "Enter Link".
 It  will ask in console.
 Your link will be this ->
 https://github.com/SoCloseSociety/Google_Map_Bot/blob/main/ezgif.com-gif-maker.gif